beginning of content

 Key facts

-A pneumothorax can cause a ‘collapsed lung’ when the air in your pleural space pushes on your lung.
+A pneumothorax can cause a 'collapsed lung'.
+This is when the air in your pleural space pushes on your lung.
 In most cases, only some of the lung collapses.

 A tension pneumothorax is when there is increasing pressure in the air around your lung.
-It causes the heart and lungs to stop working properly and is a medical emergency.
+It causes your heart and lungs to stop working properly.
+It's a medical emergency.

 What are the symptoms of a pneumothorax?